 What Is a Performance Review?

-A performance review is a formal assessment in which a manager evaluates an employee’s work performance, identifies strengths and weaknesses, offers feedback, and sets goals for future performance.
+A performance review is a formal assessment in which a manager evaluates an employee’s work performance.
+Also called a performance appraisal or an employee evaluation, it can be structured in different ways to effectively identify strengths and weaknesses, offer constructive feedback, and set goals for the future.

 What Are Common Goals for Performance Reviews?